cdelker/schemdraw/docs/index.md

 ### Examples

 Following are examples of more complicated circuit diagrams.
 Most are useless circuits made for torturing ECE201 students.
-Further examples can be found in the ipynb ipython notebooks the docs folder.
+Further examples can be found in the ipynb Jupyter notebooks the docs folder.

 #### Example 1

-This example demonstrates use of push() and pop() and using 'tox' and 'toy' keywords.
+This example demonstrates use of `push()` and `pop()` and using 'tox' and 'toy' keywords.

     :::python
     d = schem.Drawing(unit=2)  # unit=2 makes elements with shorter than normal leads